hunter-college-ossd-spr-2020/firefox-addon-activity/team_1.md

 **5. Can you find information about how many different users contribute to this project?
 If so, specify how many.**

-I can't find information about how many different users contribute to this project.
+I can't find information about how many different users contribute to this project, but I saw around 50 contributors in its code repository.